OverLordGoldDragon/dev_tg/README.md

   - **Algorithms**: convenience methods for object inspection & manipulation
   - **Preprocessing**: batch-making and format conversion methods

+## When is DeepTrain suitable (and not)?

+Training _few_ models _thoroughly_: closely tracking model and train attributes to debug performance and inform next steps.

+DeepTrain is _not_ for models that take under an hour to train, or for training hundreds of models at once.

 ## How it works

 <p align="center"><img src="docs/source/_images/train_loop.png" width="700"></p>